Environmental and Sustainability Studies

 - Required: 1-3 credit-hour(s) capstone experience in the junior or senior year

-The environmental and sustainability studies program involves an interdisciplinary course of study, and as such the faculty who teach courses for the minor are drawn from many academic departments and schools within the University.
-These include, but are not limited to, the following: art and design; biological sciences; business; computer science; chemistry; English and foreign languages; history and political science; philosophy; religious studies and sociology, anthropology and criminal justice.
+The Environmental and Sustainability Studies program involves an interdisciplinary course of study, and as such the faculty who teach courses for the minor are drawn from many academic departments and schools within the University.
+These include, but are not limited to, the following: art and design; biological sciences; business; computer science; chemistry; history and political science; language and literature; philosophy; religious studies and sociology, anthropology and criminal justice.